distantreading/WG1/MalagaMeeting2020/meetingMalaga2020.md

 * Question: use different tag sets for pos+msd?
 * Answer: We need to decide whether we need to have more than one pos-tag represented in TEIencoding level 2 we will make a survey in WG1 and WG2, if we need this, we need TEI experts in developing a feasible solution in TEI XML
+        UPDATE during the meeting: We will only use one tagset! ->cf. WG2

 Topic2